 Of course, some oldschool LICs like AFIC and Whitefield have DSSP (bonus share plans) which can be very tax effective for people who never plan to sell the shares.
 You don’t pay tax on the dividends when reinvested, but this effectively lowers the cost base of your shares so if you ever did sell the portfolio you pay this tax in the form of higher capital gains taxes later – so it is a way of growing the portfolio quicker and deferring the tax burden.
 If you never sell the shares, you never pay this deferred tax so it can be very lucrative for high income earners on the path to FI who will always hold these shares in their name.
 I am not 100% sure of this but I think the cost base might even get ‘reset’ to the current market price if the shares are ever passed down through an inheritance.
 Also sometimes it makes sense to hold investments in a company structure but that is opening a whole separate can of worms – perhaps an accountant or financial advisor reading this can shed some light in the comments.
 AUI does not offer this type of bonus share plan.

-Maybe an optimal approach is could be a capital growth focused strategy until FIRE, and then switching to income producing assets post FIRE.
+Maybe an optimal approach is could be a capital growth focused strategy until FIRE, and then somehow magically switching to income producing assets post FIRE without taking a huge tax hit.
 I don’t know.
 We could probably overthink this until the cows come home, so for now I am just going to do a little of both.
 I have a core holding of ETFs, supplemented by some LICs – this portfolio provides some dividends and some capital growth.
 This is mainly in Australian shares through my Betashares A200 ETF, and internationally diversified with my Vanguard VTS and Vanguard VEU ETFs.
 I am not adding AUI to this list right now, but it is something I will keep an eye on.

 The Australian United Investment Company (ASX:AUI) is an Australian Listed Investment Company founded in 1953, and listed to the ASX in 1974.
 According to the 2020 annual report, AUI’s holdings consists of around $1,121 Million in assets spread across approximately 40 (mostly Australian) share holdings (as well as cash trusts and other short term receivables), less $223 Million in liabilities such as deferred tax liabilities and a $100 Million investment line of credit loan with the NAB bank.